 How to set up text in church with CallHub?

 Church texting services are remarkably easy to set up.
 CallHub is no exception – you can get started in 4 simple steps.

 - Select the campaign you are interested in (usually, it is SMS broadcast for mass texting)

-Pick a campaign name, and add the phonebook (the list of members you want to reach)
+Pick a campaign name, and add the contact list (the list of members you want to reach)

 Craft a message (or add a script).
 This is what would be sent to your audience.